Matt Nagy: Personal life

 Nagy married his high school sweetheart Stacey in 2002.
-The two have four sons.
+They have four sons: Brayden, Tate, Jaxon, and Jett.
+Brayden and Tate attend the University of Kansas, where the latter plays wide receiver and kick returner for the Kansas Jayhawks football team.

 Before joining the Arena Football League, he was a teacher in the Manheim Central School District.
 After his playing career ended, Nagy worked at home construction company Keystone Custom Homes, receiving the position after Steve Saunders introduced him to Keystone executive Larry Wisdom.
 With Wisdom's blessing, he left the business when he joined the Eagles full-time.

 In spite of his parents' divorce, Nagy remained close with both.
-His father Bill is a former defensive line coach for New Jersey high schools, winning a state championship with Elizabeth High School in 1980.
+His father, Bill, is a former defensive line coach for New Jersey high schools, winning a state championship with Elizabeth High School in 1980.
 After his coaching career, he was a businessman for various ventures before becoming a teacher in 2009, teaching at schools in the areas where Matt was coaching at the time.
 Nagy has stepsiblings Luke and Jenna on his father's side; Luke played receiver and safety at Manheim Central High School.